qiboteam/qibocal/doc/source/protocols/signal/time_of_flight.rst

 ^^^

 The fit procedure (:func:`qibocal.protocols.signal_experiments.time_of_flight_readout._fit`) employs a moving average, returning the time when it is maximum, namely when the signal starts being acquired.

-Since these plots could vary a lot, depending on the controller instrument specifics and on the design of the QPU under analysis, we suggest to verify each time the correctness of the fit procedure.

 Requirements pre-experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^